Nuitka/Nuitka-website/pages/roadmap.rst

    For 3.8 and 3.9 this has been done already, we are working downwards.

+-  Faster attribute setting.

+   Attribute setting wasn't optimized so far, but used the generic type value setting code.
+Having our own variant makes it faster for Python2, but for Python3, we need ``_PyObjectDict_SetItem`` which is very hard to replace, as it's forking shared dictionary as necessary.
+With static libpython it can linked though.

+-  Support for static libpython together with LTO.

+   This gives an enormouse speed bump for Python2 with Debian packag Python event, and of course for any properly self compiled Python, and to the Nuitka Python there will be.
+For Python3, this has not yet been achieved, but ought to be doable too.

+-  Support for creation PGO for static libpython.

+   We might have to run the test suite for default improvements, and we may offer to run the user application with Nuitka compilation to produce the LTO feedback.
+This might be huge.

+-  Support for keyword argument calls to use faster calling code.

+   Esp. for the for the compiled functions, we currently go in these cases through the the ``tp_call`` slot, taking dictionary, and esp. when there is a mixture of dictionary and keyword arguments, this is causing Nuitka to be even slower.

+-  Faster Object creation for compiled ``__init__`` and/or ``__new__``

+   Right now, these are called through the ``tp_call`` slow, which makes argument passing unnecessarily slow.

 -  Better code for ``+= 1`` constructs with lack of type knowledge.

    There is a long standing todo, to add the ``CLONG`` support for